top of page

 Step 2: Being far-sighted

-Failure to consider future environmental changes can negatively impact your organization's ability to respond quickly to shifting markets.
-Leaders do not have to accept gambling with the company's future or rely only on reactionary planning approaches.
-Future-ready leaders can avoid costly mistakes by seeing what could be instead of constantly reacting at the last minute.
+Failure to account for future environmental changes can hinder your organization's ability to respond quickly to shifting markets.
+Leaders do not have to gamble with the company's future or rely solely on reactionary planning.
+Future-ready leaders can avoid costly mistakes by envisioning what could be rather than constantly reacting at the last minute.

-Being far-sighted utilizes practices from the field of strategic foresight.
+Being far-sighted involves practices from strategic foresight.
 Strategic foresight involves looking beyond current experiences and scanning the horizon.
 This helps leaders identify signs of emerging trends in the margins to prepare for the future.
 Strategic foresight is a way of thinking critically, engaging, discovering, and acting.

 Strategic foresight aims not to predict the future but to enable better decision-making and preparedness.
-It is a systemic view of change, considering the likely and possible realities.
+It is a systemic view of change that considers the likely and possible realities.
 The use of predictive and prescriptive analytics promises improved strategic foresight.

 Step 3: Being inclusive.

 Leveraging multiple perspectives enhances strategic thinking, creativity, engagement, and strategy quality.
-Although achieving complete transparency and involving every possible stakeholder is questionably feasible, there is high value for inclusive leaders and organizations.
+Although achieving complete transparency and involving every possible stakeholder may be infeasible, it offers significant value for inclusive leaders and organizations.

-Before taking an inclusive approach to strategic thinking, senior leadership should come to an agreement on the process, participating stakeholders, and the organization's business vision, values, and mission.
+Before adopting an inclusive approach to strategic thinking, senior leadership should agree on the process, participating stakeholders, and the organization's business vision, values, and mission.
 A generic, inclusive strategic thinking process typically engages others in ideation, refinement, and development.

 Step 4: Reframing your MVP.